anton-buyskikh/python_sqlite3_workflow_for_rse/README.md

 # Python + sqlite3 workflow for RSE

 Python sqlite3 practical example for Research Software Engineers.
-This tutorial is prepared for a presentation at the local RSE seminar and aim to new SQL users with some experience in Python.
+This tutorial is prepared for a presentation at the local RSE seminar and aims to new SQL users with some experience in Python.

 ## Purpose